 - Wet dressings: Wrapping the affected area with topical medications and wet bandages can help in severe and widespread eczema.
 This may be done by a healthcare professional or at home after learning the instructions.

-- Psychological therapy: A professional therapist or counselor can help you deal with frustration and depression due to their skin condition.
+- Psychological therapy: A professional therapist or counselor can help you deal with frustration and depression due to your skin condition.
 Stress can induce flare-ups.
 Hence, a therapist can help manage stress.
 Relaxation techniques can help those who have a habit of constantly scratching.

 Eczema is an inflammatory condition characterized by patches on the skin with severe itching, redness, and dryness anywhere on the body.
 It can occur in children, teenagers, or adults.
 Eczema is not contagious.
-It is a lifelong condition with multiple flare-ups and periods of remission (symptom free periods).
+It is a lifelong condition with multiple flare-ups and periods of remission (symptom-free periods).

 There are five different types of eczema: